 - Die State

 A coin die can be used to strike 100,000 or more coins in its useful life.
 As the coin die is striking a coin planchet, the metal on the coin die starts to wear and fatigue.
-This results in the coins that are struck at the end of its useful life exhibiting poor details.
+This results in the coins that are struck at the end of their useful life exhibiting poor details.
 Additionally, a coin die may have some imperfections from the manufacturing process.
 These imperfections will be reproduced on every coin that is struck by that die.

 - Striking Pressure

 The pressure used to strike a coin in the coining press has the most significant effect on the quality of the strike.
 The more pressure that is used to strike a coin results in better details on the struck coin.
 However, the coin dies will wear out faster and have to be replaced sooner.
 Additionally, if the coin dies are spaced too far apart, the coin will not strike up properly.
 If the planchet is too thin or is made out of a hard metal (such as nickel) the coin may not strike up properly.

 - Die State